 Vienna has an excellent public transportation system, operated by the "Wiener Linien".

 The fastest way to get around in Vienna is by using the underground.
-The university buildings of TU Wien (in particular the building at Karlsplatz 13 where the conference takes place, see below) are in short walking distance to the underground stations "Karlsplatz" and "Taubstummengasse".
+The university buildings of TU Wien (in particular the building at Karlsplatz 13 where the conference takes place) are in short walking distance to the underground stations "Karlsplatz" and "Taubstummengasse".
 Wiener Linien offer a weekly pass for the entire public transportation network of Vienna at the reduced fare of €17.10.
 Tickets are available at every underground station.